 Of course, they’re not actually all that different.
 (Jeannie’s husband himself said as much back in Season 1: “Sometimes I think the only thing separating American business from the mob is fuckin’ whacking somebody.”)
-Jeannie may want to think of her neighbors as “different,” but when she stops herself midsentence from revealing too much about them (whether out of a sense of propriety or a sense of self-preservation), she must have realized that little more than a fence separates her from the Sopranos.
+Jeannie may want to think of her neighbors as “different,” but when she stops herself midsentence from revealing too much about them (whether out of a sense of propriety or a sense of self-preservation), she must have realized that little more than a fence separates her—both literally and metaphorically—from the Sopranos.

 In his book The Sopranos, Prof. Dana Polan notes that Patsy Parisi represents the “evil twin” trope, a trope commonly found in soap operas and other forms of drama.
 But there’s nothing “evil” about Patsy’s revenge here, only an act too banal to even properly be called “vengeance.”

 It is in the final scene of the episode that the intrinsic, banal “regularness” of The Sopranos completely and utterly trumps the clichés of the procedural.
-It’s a long clip but it’s worth every second:
+The clip is a little long, but it’s worth every second:

 Or does it?
 In the final shot, the camera moves in on the bugged lamp.
 Although the agents were not able to record any damning evidence this time around, the FBI have penetrated Tony’s domestic sanctuary.
 The desk lamp represents a major threat to Tony Soprano.
 Elvis Costello’s “High Fidelity” starts up and continues over the credits, highlighting that there is now a hi-fi listening device planted in the Soprano basement.
 The tragic death of Nancy Marchand soon after the Season 2 finale meant that Chase could no longer utilize Livia as a direct threat to Tony Soprano.
 Although Livia is an irreplaceable character, the wired desk lamp is (at least for now) able to bring some new tension to the drama.